Another Incident of a Malware Attack Potentially Compromising Private Information

-According to reports, those involved were users of the Careers@Gov online portal, where vacancies are listed and applicants invited for public-sector jobs.
+According to reports, the main victims were users of the Careers@Gov online portal, where vacancies are listed and applicants invited for public-sector jobs.

 Meanwhile, the vendor has not noticed any further signs of suspicious activity.

-Obtaining information from PageUp
+Obtaining Information From PageUp

 A Public Service Division spokesman responsible for operating the portal said they were in the midst of investigating the incident and were obtaining information from PageUp.